Kerchner’s

 relative position of genes on a DNA molecule and of the distance between them.

-Gene Product - The biochemical material,
+Gene Product - The biochemical material, either RNA or protein, resulting from

-product is used to measure how active a gene is.
+expression of a gene.
+The amount of gene product is used to measure how active a gene is.

 Generation - The average interval of